How to use the NHS COVID Pass to demonstrate your coronavirus (COVID-19) status when travelling abroad.

 If you get your NHS COVID Pass through the NHS App or Safari web browser using an Apple iPhone, you can store your NHS COVID Pass in Apple Wallet.

-You can then show either the domestic or international NHS COVID Pass, even if your device is offline.
+You can then show your NHS COVID Pass, even if your device is offline.

 To add your NHS COVID Pass to the device’s wallet, tap the ‘Add to Apple Wallet’ button within the NHS COVID Pass service.